-In September, we had a few new additions the Ag Law and Policy eJournal on SSRN.
-Covering everything from the biotechnology, international ag policy, marijuana legalization issues, land preservation, and environmental law.
-The September additions include: Continue reading
+In November, we had four new additions the Ag Law and Policy eJournal on SSRN.
+Covering everything from the agritourism, international ag law, biotechnology, and food law.
+The November additions include: Continue reading

 This post is not legal advice.

 Many of you have farm succession plans or estate plans that may handle issues related to on-farm heirs and off-farm heirs.
 But have you communicated decisions in these plans to both sets of heirs?
 An interesting case out of North Dakota, In re Estate of Feldmann, addresses that issue.
 In this case, the Supreme Court of North Dakota agreed that testimony showed the father had gifted all the farm equipment to the on-farm heir and was not apart of the off-farm heir’s share of the estate.
 The on-farm heir was also entitled to the wheat crop growing on the inherited farmland.
 The off-farm heirs were only entitled to proceeds from the wheat crop harvested at the time of the dad’s death.
 Families should discuss these issues to make sure that everyone is on the same page, so heirs understand how the property will be treated at death (or when it is gifted to another heir) to reduce tensions.
 Continue reading

 Editor’s note: Based on the passage of the Tax Cut and Jobs Act this post is no longer correct.
 I will provide an updated post soon.

 This is not a substitute for legal or tax advice.

 In October, the IRS announced the revised federal estate tax and gift tax limits for 2018.
 For 2018, the federal estate tax limit will increase from $5.49 million to $5.6 million.
 The federal gift tax limit will increase from $14,000 in 2017 to $15,000 in 2018.
 In Maryland, state estate tax limits will increase to $4 million (up from $3 million in 2017).
 Continue reading